 The most recommended method for closing a diastema is orthodontic treatment.
 It involves the installation of braces on the upper and lower teeth to pull the teeth together and close the space.

-But if the cause of the problem is an oversized labial frenum or mesiodens.
-Then surgery must be performed first prior to putting braces; otherwise.
-The problem may only recur once the appliance is removed.
+But if the cause of the problem is an oversized labial frenum or mesiodens then the patient requires surgery before getting braces.
+Otherwise, the problem may only recur once removing the appliance.
 The surgical procedure for removing frenum is called a frenectomy.

 If space is due to a missing tooth, then tooth replacement options like fixed bridges, removable dentures, and dental implants should be considered.

-This will be followed by splinting of the involved teeth, installation of braces, or restoration with a fixed bridge or denture.
+Following the consultation, we will splint the involved teeth, install braces, or restore with a fixed bridge or denture.

 Prevention of Diastema

-If diastema is caused by developmental defects, then there’s no way to avoid it.
+When the cause of diastema is developmental defects, then there’s no way to avoid it.
 Orthodontic treatment is also preferred as early as possible.
-For diastema due to periodontal disease, the best method to prevent.
-Further widening of the gap is to practice proper oral hygiene.
+If periodontal disease is to blame, proper oral hygiene is the solution.
+This will stop the gap from widening even further.
 Brushing and flossing can do so much to halt the progression of periodontal disease.

 For cases caused by oral habits, the most logical thing to do is to break such a habit.
 You can go to your Chula Vista dentist for counseling and placement of appliances that can help control the habit.